Marine pollution control and regulation

-Jersey’s Environment Agency, along with the Port of Jersey, has many measures in place to respond to and deal with a pollution incident.
+Jersey’s Environment Agency, along with Ports of Jersey, has many measures in place to respond to and deal with a pollution incident.

-Controlled waters are what the law is designed to protect.
+The law is designed to protect controlled waters.
 They include the territorial seas of the Island up to the 12 mile limit and coastal waters (as far as the highest tide) including bays and inlets.

-Pollution is what the law is protecting the controlled waters from.
+The law is designed to protect the controlled waters from pollution.
 It includes the introduction of substances or energy into controlled waters that cause or may cause:

 - hazard to human health or water supplies